maen08/event-driven-with-redis/README.md

 - Its suitable for multiple services (more than 2 microservices)
 - Can be complex to implement as a number of microservices increases
 - Easy to scale services horizontally
-- Note: I've doceerize all services with a single compose file, in real scenario this is different

 ```
 .